Temperature-Dependent Scalable Large Signal CMOS Device Model Developed for Millimeter-Wave Power Amplifier Design

 2011 IEEE Radio Frequency Integrated Circuits Symposium

 Mallavarpu, Navin; Dawn, Debasis; and Laskar, Joy, "Temperature-Dependent Scalable Large Signal CMOS Device Model Developed for Millimeter-Wave Power Amplifier Design" (2011).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 240.